YadwinderSingh48/Ekart-Mobile/README.md

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.
+> **Important** If pulling from the inital commit, either install the package @reactvision/react-viro, or remove its dependencies in android side.
+I have commit it in IOS podile but forgot to remove changes.
+This library was causing the issue in 0.77.1 RN Version so I removed it initially but setup was there.

 ## Step 1: Start Metro